jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 Note that `string[]` in the docblock above denotes an array of strings.
 We'll talk about arrays in the next chapter.

-Using `Object.setPrototypeOf` like this properly sets up the inheritance chain both for the Programmer constructor and the prototype of Programmer instances.
+Using `Object.setPrototypeOf` like this properly sets up the inheritance chain both for the Programmer constructor and the prototype of Programmer instances. `Object.create` still works perfectly fine if all you want to do is have one object inherit from another object.

 ### Classes